 Children

 During the main (10:15am) worship service, a nursery with well-trained nursery attendants is available for children birth through five years old.
-All children, however, are welcomed and encouraged to remain with their family throughout the service.
+However, all children are welcomed and encouraged to remain with their family throughout the service.
 Several resources are provided to help engage children in the service.
 Don't worry if your kiddos are a little noisy and move around.
 We believe their presence with us is worth it, and we know that God put the wriggle in children!

 We understand that this may represent a challenge for some families.
 Here are some things that may help: